DmGrt/Internet-shop/README.md

 ### Web part
  A set of pages that display the result of the application to the user

+##### The following web filters have been implemented:

+- Authentication filter - is responsible for admitting only registered users to the system.

+- Authorization filter - ensures that the user cannot access information that does not correspond to his role.

 ### Business logic part
-#####DAO and Service layers were implemented here:
+##### DAO and Service layers were implemented here:

 - The DAO layer is responsible for retrieving information from the database and updating it.

 - The Service layer is responsible for processing information and modifying it in the process of user interaction with the application.

-#####The following web filters have been implemented:

-- Authentication filter - is responsible for admitting only registered users to the system.

-- Authorization filter - ensures that the user cannot access information that does not correspond to his role.

 ## Project launching